-See: recycling: city agencies & institutions; recycling
+See: recycling: city agencies & institutions; recycling in schools

 UPDATE: The New York City Council passed 11 Local Laws in 2010 to update and expand the NYC Recycling Laws.
 See Amendments for changes specific to the NYC Agency and Institution Recycling Law.